 Makes: 5 Dozen Cookies

-(Disclosure: My grandma’s original recipe was truly a monster recipe with the quantities being measured in pounds.
+(Note: My grandma’s original recipe was truly a monster recipe with the quantities being measured in pounds.
 So, I’ve fractioned it out to more manageable cookie baking, however, the conversions got a little hairy.)

 1 C. Brown Sugar